Laminations of punctured surfaces as $\tau$-regular irreducible components: Tame partial KRS-monoids and preliminary results

-\begin{Thm} Let $A$ be a finite dimensional algebra over an algebraically closed field with Grothendieck group of rank $n$. \begin{itemize} \item[(a)] $\DecIrr^\tau(A)=(\DecIrr^\tau(A), e_A, \oplus, \bg_A)$ is a framed, free KRS-monoid of rank $n$.
-The subset $\DecIrr^\tau_\ind(A)$ of components, which contain a dense set of indecomposable representations is precisely the set of indecomposable elements in the sense of Definition~\ref{def:KRS2}. \item[(b)] With the framing from the generic $g$-vector, $\DecIrr^\tau(A)$ is a free partial KRS-monoid of rank $n$. \item[(c)] If $A$ is tame, $\DecIrr^\tau(A)$ is tame in the sense of the same Definition~\ref{def:KRS2}.
+\begin{Thm} Let $A$ be a finite dimensional algebra over an algebraically closed field with Grothen\-dieck group of rank $n$. \begin{itemize} \item[(a)] $\DecIrr^\tau(A)=(\DecIrr^\tau(A), e_A, \oplus)$ is a KRS-monoid.
+The subset $\DecIrr^\tau_\ind(A)$ of components, which contain a dense set of indecomposable representations, is precisely the set of indecomposable elements in the sense of Definition~\ref{def:KRS2}. \item[(b)] With the framing from the generic $g$-vector, $\DecIrr^\tau(A)$ is a free partial KRS-monoid of rank $n$. \item[(c)] If $A$ is tame, $\DecIrr^\tau(A)$ is tame in the sense of the same Definition~\ref{def:KRS2}.
 In particular, we have an isomorphism of partial KRS-monoids

 Moreover in this case each $Z\in\DecIrr^\tau_\ind(A)$ contains either a dense orbit, or a one-parameter family of bricks. \end{itemize} \end{Thm}